serhan-yilmaz/PrinciplesGuide/README.md

   - Reciprocate when you receive a favor, if feasible.
   - Don't be transactional.
 Give without an expectation to receive.
 Don't give when you can't afford not to receive.
   - If your favor is not reciprocated, don't blame or demand.
 But also, don't repeat if the favor is costly to you.
     - If this happens, take it as a signal that the other party isn't interested in connecting with you.
-Stop the loop.
+So, stop the loop.
     - Similarly, don't reciprocate if you would like to stop the loop.
 It doesn't have to last forever.
   - While reciprocating, aim for a favor that is equal or slightly more in magnitude than what you received.
   - Start small to initiate the loop, and grow your way up.
   - Ignore small variations and violations as trust builds up.
 - Understand [reciprocal altruism](https://en.wikipedia.org/wiki/Reciprocal_altruism).
 That's the nature's way of establishing cooperation.
 Trust it.
 - Clarify beforehand if you will expect something back from a favor.
   - That's a transaction.
 Negotiate and come to an agreement beforehand.
 Verbally if it is someone you trust, or by written contract.
-Otherwise, manage your expectations.
+  - Do not hold any previous favors you've done as leverage, particularly unsolicited.
+That's manipulation.
+Deals are negotiated beforehand.
 - Exercise caution and assess motivation behind any favors.
   - Check out [the notes on reciprocal relations and goodwill](#reciprocal-relations-and-goodwill) for further reading.
 - When in doubt, match the other person's efforts.